Where is Dean Saunders now?

 Unfortunately he was sacked in May of the same year after Wolves were relegated to League One.

 In December 2014 Dean Saunders was back in football as interim manager of Crawley Town after John Gregory stepped down to undergo major surgery.

 Speculation about Saunders future at Crawley ended in May 2015 after he was appointed as manager of League One side Chesterfield.

-This role was short lived however as Saunders was sacked from the club only six months into his tenure after a string of poor results.
+This role was short lived however as Saunders was sacked from the club only six months into his tenure after a run of poor results.